euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

     bound-system.
 If the relative velocity of the (anti)quark, :math:`v`, is small, we have that :math:`mv^2(\sim E)\ll mv(\sim p) \ll m`, where :math:`p` is the momentum of the particles and :math:`E` its kinetic energy.
-If one is interested in studying a process that happen at the scale :math:`E` (like the binding) it is more suitable to integrate out degrees of freedoms with energies that scale like the other two higher scales, this is the motivation behind pNRQCD.
-For a detailed analysis of the scales in heavy quarkonia we refer the reader to [Bra04]_.
+If one is interested in studying a phenomena that happens at the scale :math:`E` (like the binding) it is more suitable to integrate out degrees of freedoms with energies that scale like the other two higher scales, this is the motivation behind pNRQCD.
+For a detailed analysis of the scales present in heavy quarkonia we refer the reader to [Bra04]_.

 The physics of the modes that have been integrated out is encoded in Wilson